andro951/WeaponEnchantments/Readme.md

 0. Basic
 1. Medium
 2. Rare
-3. Super Rare
+3. Epic
-4. Ultra Rare
+4. Legendary
 > Some enchantments are tier 4 exclusive, as is the case of the Spelunkner Enchantment.
 (This is temporary until the mechanics are in place to have lower tiers.)

+Crafting and upgrading enchantments requires essence and containments.

 ## Item Experience
 All weapons, armor and accesories can now gain experience (**XP**).
 These are **enchantable items**.